zanderhavgaard/kubecon_2023_notes/notes.md

 ## argocd as the enginge of a brownfield migration to k8s

 https://colocatedeventseu2023.sched.com/event/1JoA1/argocd-as-the-engine-of-a-brownfield-migration-to-kubernetes-john-keates-wehkamp

+they did migration from mesos to k8s (eks)

+requirements? what features to you really need?

+talking to people is hard and scary

+migration requirements:

+- dev delivers ci result (container image)
+- platform returns reachable microservice
+- don't make anything worse
+- don't make everyone rewrite their code

+complicated ingress setup ...

+they had all of their env config stuff in one repo, this was not great ...

+they split that into 3:

+- things that are somewhat specialized, but shared
+  - k8s, argocd
+- stuff that is the same for everything
+  - control-plane for control-plane
+  - argo of argos ?!
+  - many clusters
+- application-specific things

+For the platform team, every env is production

+use Argo applicationset matrices for defining workloads, across envs

+they went from terraform to crossplane and then back to terraform

+- crossplane providers installing hundres of crds created sync problems with argo, this is to be fixed soon, by allowing only installing the needed crds.

 ## how to preview and diff your argocd deployments